urbanware-org/salomon/README.md

 Furthermore, it uses popular shell utilities that should be pre-installed by default, see the included `REQUIREMENTS` file for details.

+### Shebang

+The default shebang inside the scripts points to `/bin/bash`.
+This should work on all *Linux* distributions.

+In case the scripts will not run and return a "bad interpreter" error, simply run the included `shebang.sh` script (without any arguments).
+This will automatically determine the path to the `bash` binary and adjust the shebang inside all other *SaLoMon* script files.

 [Top](#salomon-)

 ## Support the project